robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 table and they override possible :setting:`Test Setup` and :setting:`Test Teardown` settings.
 Having no keyword after a :setting:`[Setup]` or :setting:`[Teardown]` setting means having no setup or teardown.
-Starting from Robot Framework 2.5.6, it is also possible to use value `NONE` to indicate that a test has no setup/teardown.
+It is also possible to use value `NONE` to indicate that a test has no setup/teardown.

 .. table:: Test setup and teardown examples
    :class: example